Digipom/riff-wave/README.md

 # riff-wave
-Methods for reading PCM wave files.
-Very incomplete at the present time.
+Simple methods for reading and writing PCM wave files.